gregorwolf/SAP-NPM-API-collection/apis/ux-cds-odata-language-server-extension/README.md

 ## **6. i18n Support**

-The SAP Fiori tools - CDS OData Language Server extension module provides diagnostic warning for hard-coded translatable text values which do not match the expected i18n reference format.
+The SAP Fiori tools - CDS OData Language Server provides diagnostic warning for hard-coded translatable text values which do not match the expected i18n reference format.
 Together with the standard functions of SAP Cloud Platform core data services plug-in it simplifies maintaining translateable values.

 ## **Out of Scope**